Starting A Business In Germany In 8 Steps (With Infographic)

 Depending on the nature of your business, you may need to apply for a trading permit (Gewerbeerlaubnis) – for example, if your company is a broker, real estate agents, hotel or restaurant.
 Otherwise, you’ll need to apply to your local Trade Office for a trading licence (Gewerbeschein).

-There are a number of other registrations and notifications to be performed at this stage:
+There are some other registrations and notifications to be performed at this stage:

 Step 8: Register with the Tax Office